kick-mind/date-src/src/README.md

 ```

 #### Example 2:
-Create DateTime objects by providing a calendar:
+Create DateTime objects by specifying a calendar:
 ```
 import { DateTime, Calendars } from '@soft-libs/tick';